Skip to content

 uv run ingen validate

-⚠️ BREAKING CHANGE: Ingenious now uses pydantic-settings for configuration via environment variables.
-Legacy YAML configuration files (config.yml, profiles.yml) are no longer supported and must be migrated to environment variables with INGENIOUS_ prefixes.
-Use the migration script:
+⚠️ NOTE: Ingenious now uses pydantic-settings for configuration via environment variables.
+Legacy YAML files are no longer supported—configure the application using INGENIOUS_* environment variables or .env files (for example INGENIOUS_MODELS__0__API_KEY, INGENIOUS_MODELS__0__BASE_URL).

 4. Start the Server: